fireswah/THIS/README.md

 __Links currently down at LLC__

 ## Partnerships
 THIS was originally designed at Northern Rockies Training Center with partners at the National Technology and Development Center under the Virtual Reality Pilot Project with the USFS National Saw Technical Advisory Group.
 Rocky Mountain Research Station provided valuable assistance in original cloud hosting, and the Northern Rockies Interagency Hotshot Programs have assisted in all aspects of this project.
 W.O.
-Research, Innovation and Organizational Learning is now looking to move the code base to a long term storage/update system in Git.
+Research, Innovation and Organizational Learning is now looking to potentially deploy THIS soon.

 ## System Description
 THIS utilizes AFrame and custom AFrame components written in javascript for a web-based, virtual reality (VR) experience of 360 degree imagery (still photos in this project).